musicrizz/MyContex/README.md

 		std::cout<<"test timer"<<std::endl;
 	}, 1500, 5000 );

-	//the timers if ended or stopped can be restarted ;) TempoMap::startTimer(timer_with_timeout);
+	//the timers that ended or was stopped can be restarted ;) TempoMap::startTimer(timer_with_timeout);